Frequently Asked Questions ABOUT CBD

 Have Cornbread Hemp products been third party lab tested?

 Absolutely!
 We’ll never release in house testing results for our products.
 That’s like buying a used car with a written title, who would do that?
 To view our third party lab results, click here.

 Will using CBD get me “high”?

-No. Full-spectrum CBD oil does contain trace amounts of THC, less than 0.3%, the legal limit, which helps to improve the “entourage effect” of cannabinoids working together to maximize their impact in the body.
+No. Full-spectrum CBD oil does contain trace amounts of THC, less than 0.3%, the legal limit, which helps to improve the “entourage effect” of cannabinoids working together to maximize their impact in the body, but not nearly enough THC to get you high.
 Each of our products is made using a full spectrum golden heart distillate extract from Kentucky grown organic hemp.

 What is the “entourage effect”?